drogue-iot/drogue-ajour/README.md

 }
 ```

 3c.
-If there is no new information about firmware, and server needs the client to wait before asking again, a 'wait' command is sent.
+If there is no new information about the firmware, and server needs the client to wait before asking again, a 'wait' command is sent.

 ```
 {